d12frosted/elpa-mirror/gnu/rcirc-sqlite-readme.txt

   • `M-x rcirc-sqlite-view-log': display the logs.
   • `M-x rcirc-sqlite-text-search' perform full text search in the logs.
+  • `M-x rcirc-sqlite-logs-from-nick' display the logs from a specific nick.
   • `M-x rcirc-sqlite-stats' displays some stats.